wso2-extensions/identity-verification-evident/docs/README.md

     ![Evident verification email](img/evident-idv-mail.png "Evident verification email")
 4. Complete the verification by clicking on the **Begin Now** button in the email and following the instructions provided.
+    - This version of the connector checks the validity of the US Driver's License of the user, and the First Name and Last Name extracted from the Driver's License should match with the provided first name and last name when self registering.
     - Please note that you'll need to have a valid US Driver's License for successful verification.
 You can manually complete the verification for testing purposes, through Evident API, using the **userIdentityToken** returned.
 This is printed in WSO2 Identity Server logs if debug logs are enabled for the connector.